sirolad/9jamoji/README.md

 ## Usage

-The documentation of this API is found at [the official website](https://api-9jamoji.herokuapp.com).
+The documentation of this API is available at [the official website](https://api-9jamoji.herokuapp.com).
 Please refer to it for more information.